jaimetur/PhotoMigrator/help/8-google-photos.md

   ./PhotoMigrator.run --client=google-photos --download-albums "Album 1, Album 2" --output-folder ./Downloads
   ```

-> [!NOTE]
+> [!WARNING]
-> Due current Google Photos API restrictions/scopes, download operations can be limited to media items accessible by the app context (commonly app-created data, depending on granted scopes).
+> Since **2025-04-01**, full-library download from Google Photos is no longer supported by the official Library API for third-party apps.
+In practice, this operation is only useful for app-created content still accessible with the remaining scopes.
+For normal user-library export, use Google Takeout.

 ## Upload All: